gdlzambiazzi/Raidiam/README.md

 ***To run the tests***:
 Headless: npm run api_tests - (see package.json to understand the scripts)
 Using Cypress interface: npm run cypress:open
+The tests are setup to be run on the pipeline too.
+(Cypress-tests)

 The baseURL is defined on cypress.config.js (https://api.openweathermap.org/data/2.5)